AugurProject/augur/README.md

   Start augur-app

-  When you are able to open web broswer, you will have to tell web browser to trust the site.
+  When you open augur in web broswer, you will have to tell web browser to trust the site.

 ## windows